Algeria ruling party turns its back on Bouteflika: he is 'history'

 Kheldoun, a former spokesman for the ruling party, became one of the most senior FLN officials to break with Bouteflika publicly.
 He said the party had to look forwards and support the aims of demonstrators protesting against Bouteflika.

-On Friday, hundreds of protesters began gathering in central Algiers to keep pressing Bouteflika to step down.
+On Friday, thousands of protesters gathered in central Algiers to keep pressing Bouteflika to step down.

+“FLN go,” some shouted amid a heavy police presence across the capital.
+Demonstrations have been peaceful.

 “Those who think we are tired are wrong.
 Our protests will not stop,” said doctor Madjid Benzida, 37.